 How to Tell Your MAPR for VA Pension

-The VA provides the MAPR for each dependent description.
+The VA provides the maximum amount of pension payable (MAPR) for each dependent description.
 These rates are the maximum amount available to veterans filing mesothelioma pension claims.

 This number fluctuates depending on whether a veteran qualifies for Housebound or Aid and Attendance benefits.
 These types of compensation are for veterans with mesothelioma who are either confined to their home or require the assistance of another person to perform daily tasks.